 developing green policy with partners in government and stakeholder organisations and the public;

 providing advice and guidance on a range of issues.

 Our research programme is providing information on how to adapt to the changing climate and the best ways of improving energy efficiency and reducing our carbon consumption.

-In response to coastal erosion and increased storminess, about 20% of HS’ £1.4m Archaeology grants budget is spent on coastal erosion projects at present.
-It is likely that the coastal erosion share of the budget will rise in future years in response to analysis of data collated from coastal surveys and research into priorities.
+In response to coastal erosion and increased storminess, about 10% of HS’ £1.4m Archaeology grants budget is spent on coastal erosion projects at present.
 Increased quantity and intensity of rainfall also increases soil erosion, which can have a major impact on buried archaeological sites.